-1. Select File > Monitor live build to display the following dialog.
+1. Click File > Monitor live build... to display the following dialog.

-- 2. Provide the host and port information from the --emake-monitor command-line option: - \circ $\,$ Host is the hostname/IP of the Insight machine where the build will be monitored. - o Port is the port number of the Insight machine that listens for the data. - 3.
+- 2. Provide the host and port information from the --emake-monitor command-line option: - Host is the hostname or IP address of the Insight machine where the build will be monitored. - o Port is the port number of the Insight machine that listens for the data. - 3.
 Click OK. - 4.
 Make sure --emake-monitor=<hostname/IP>:<port> is added to the command line. - 5.
 Start the build.